mrdavtan/ArXiv_Explorer/README.md

 ## Getting Started

-To use the ArXiv RAG FAISS Search Utility, please ensure that your environment supports GPU acceleration (e.g., P100) for optimal performance.
+To use the ArXiv RAG FAISS Search Utility, please ensure that your environment supports GPU acceleration for optimal performance.
 Follow the installation instructions provided in this repository to set up the utility on your system.

 ## How It Works